-Six months ago we asked to meet with Governor Pataki to present him with petitions, signed by 1,500 New Yorkers, for an investigation and public hearings on "the political manipulation of judgeships in the State of New York."
+Six months ago we asked to meet with Governor Pataki to present him with petitions, signed by 1,500 New Yorkers, for an investigation and public hearings on "the politithe State of New York."
 Governor Pataki's response?
-We're still waiting.
-ELENA RUTH SASSOWER Coordinator, Center for Judicial Accountability Inc. White Plains, Nov.
+We're still wait-ELENA RUTH SASSOWER Coordinator, Center for Judicial Accountability Inc. White Plains, Nov.
 13, 1996